IS YOUR WEBSITE SECURE?

 not we are in a peak season or if your order was placed during a sale.
 In fact, most orders are shipped within 1 business day!
-(We do not charge extra for this service like many of our competitors do.)
+(We do not charge extra for this service.)
 We use UPS service as our shipper of choice.
 Once the order has been shipped it will